 Duration: 9-12 months

 Start date: This programme can be started at any time.

-Location: Within a 90 minute radius of our centres in Huntingdon (Cambridgeshire), Potters Bar (London) and Leeds (West Yorkshire)
+Location: Within a 90 minute radius of our centres in Huntingdon (Cambridgeshire), North London and Leeds (West Yorkshire)

 Over the course of the qualification you will undertake the following units: